annacakes281/property-price-predictor/README.md

 ### MoSCoW Prioritisation

 * The project tasks have been broken down into MoSCoW Prioritisation tasks, this can be found here: [MoSCoW Prioritisation](https://github.com/users/annacakes281/projects/6/views/1)
+* Should and Cold have features were not implemented at this time due to time contraints.

 ## Dashboard Design
 The dashboard will consist of six pages: